mrworf/android-distccd/README.md

 accelerate any NDK based part of your android build, but anything gradle or java will not be helped by this.

-But I have seen a 20 percent decrease in build time with just two machines total.
+But I have seen a 50 percent (!!) decrease in build time with two servers assigned 12 jobs each and 4 jobs assigned to the machine doing the compilation.

 # Setup